yazansedih/CommuniCraft1/README.md

 #### Postman Testing Strategy

-We have employed Postman for comprehensive API testing to ensure the functionality, reliability, and accuracy of the EcoTrack platform.
+We have employed Postman for comprehensive API testing to ensure the functionality, reliability, and accuracy of the CommuniCraft platform.
 Our testing strategy involves:

-- **Automated Tests:** Writing automated test scripts within Postman to perform API endpoint testing, covering scenarios for data submission, user profile management, environmental alerts, community reporting, and more.
+- **Automated Tests:** Writing automated test scripts within Postman to perform API endpoint testing, covering scenarios for user and company profile management, project library, local partnership, communication, and more.
 - **Environment Setup:** Configuring different environments within Postman to simulate various conditions and perform thorough testing.
 - **Collection Runs:** Executing collection runs in Postman to validate endpoints, data validations, authentication mechanisms, and error handling.

 **Instructions for Testing Using Postman:**

 1. Import the provided Postman collection.
-2. Set up the necessary environment variables, choose the *EcoTrack Env*.
+2. Set up the necessary environment variables, choose the *CommuniCraft*.
 3. Run collection tests individually or perform a collection run to test various API endpoints.

 #### Demo

-click on the following link to watch the testing [demo video](https://drive.google.com/file/d/1IhVZ-JUvbNWw50SRC-YMC2zegsws5C2s/view?usp=sharing).
+click on the following link to watch the testing [demo video]().

 ## Vision

-EcoTrack strives to be more than a data platform—it's a catalyst for change.
+CommuniCraft strives to be more than a data platform—it's a catalyst for change.
 Through collaboration, awareness, and informed decisions, it spearheads environmental initiatives, empowering global communities and organizations.